 Kids on Love . . .
-What the real experts (children) have to say about Love!
+What the real experts, toddlers and children, have to say about Love!

 Love is what's in the room with you at Christmas if you stop opening presents and listen.—Bobby, age 7